πŸ’° Finance Rank #18 of 1,000

 Bitcoin's supply is permanently capped at 21 million coins β€” about 19.7 million have been mined as of early 2026.
 This scarcity is intentional and is a key reason many see it as "digital gold."
 Bitcoin's price is highly volatile.
 This is general information only β€” consult a financial advisor before investing.

 Bitcoin differs fundamentally from other major cryptocurrencies.
 Ethereum's core feature is smart contracts β€” programmable agreements that run automatically.
-XRP was designed specifically for fast bank-to-bank settlement.
-Most altcoins (Dogecoin, Shiba Inu, etc.) have no clear technical advantage and are primarily speculative.
+XRP was designed for fast bank-to-bank settlement.
 Bitcoin's position is unique: it has the oldest network, the most mining security, and the only truly fixed, immutable supply cap.

 Key facts ΒΆ